Thailand

 Keep In Touch

 Phuket is full of friendly folk, and they are eager to help you answer any questions.
-There are numerous groups where you can pick the brains of those that live on the island.
+There are numerous groups where you can pick the brains of those who live on the island.

 • TIPS + MORE: Phuket 101 For Families